JakeDern/otel-arrow/docs/otap_basics.md

 later sections.

-Each `BatchArrowRecords` contains a complete set of telemetry data for one particular signal in the form of multiple [ArrowPayloads](https://github.com/open-telemetry/otel-arrow/blob/5b0da3dab952ad7e8196ffab00d59b27655fce76/proto/opentelemetry/proto/experimental/arrow/v1/arrow_service.proto#L66C1-L76C1)s.
+Each `BatchArrowRecords` contains a complete set of telemetry data for one particular signal in the form of multiple [ArrowPayloads](https://github.com/open-telemetry/otel-arrow/blob/5b0da3dab952ad7e8196ffab00d59b27655fce76/proto/opentelemetry/proto/experimental/arrow/v1/arrow_service.proto#L66C1-L76C1).
-For exmaple a batch of logs would contain four payloads representing the four tables of Logs, Log Attributes, Resource Attributes, and Scope Attributes.
+For example, a batch of logs would contain four payloads representing the four tables of Logs, Log Attributes, Resource Attributes, and Scope Attributes.

 > Note: If any of the tables are empty, for example if there are no Scope